Bloomington, IL

 If You Have Diabetes

 Managing your diabetes is as important to Dr. Noraian as it is to you.
-One of the best ways to avoid a low blood sugar while you are at a dental office is to book your appointments after mealtimes.
-Hence, scheduling as the first appointment in the morning or first appointment after lunch will give the best chance of avoiding a low blood sugar if you appointment runs long or your are having a surgical procedure.
+One of the best ways to avoid low blood sugar while you are at a dental office is to book your appointments after mealtimes.
+Hence, scheduling as the first appointment in the morning or first appointment after lunch will give you the best chance of avoiding low blood sugar if your appointment runs long crowding your scheduled mealtime.

-We keep the office cool, so please dress warmly.
-We even provide blankets if you need them.
+Dr. Noraian keeps his office cool, so please dress warmly.
+His staff will even provide blankets if you need them.
 You may bring your iPod or MP3 player with you if you like.
-If you need to bring a phone to the office, please silence it so as not to be disruptive during your procedure.
+If you need to bring a phone to the office, please silence it so it is not disruptive during your procedure.

 What to Eat Prior to Surgery

 If you are having conscious sedation, do not have anything to eat or drink after midnight the night before your surgery and please read the next section “If You Are Requesting To Be Sedated.”
-Otherwise, it is advised for you to have a good meal prior to surgery for the following reasons:
+Otherwise, Dr. Noraian advises that you have a good meal prior to surgery for the following reasons:

 1. You may not wish to eat after having your mouth worked on, so you will have something on your stomach to help keep you satisfied.

-2. If you are having a procedure before your meal time, you will not be at risk of low blood sugar during the procedure.
+2. If you are having a procedure after your mealtime, you will not be at risk of low blood sugar during the procedure.

 If You Are Requesting to Be Sedated

-Most of Dr. Noraian’s procedures may be accomplished with local anesthetic, which is temporary numbing of the area where the surgery will be performed.
+Dr. Noraian can accomplish most procedures with a local anesthetic, which is a temporary numbing of the area where he will perform the surgery.
 This method has the simplest recovery and will allow you to drive home on your own.
-The area receiving the anesthetic will feel fat, but not look fat, and the numbness wears off in 1 to 8 hours after surgery depending on what type of anesthetic has been used and the speed of your metabolism.
+The area receiving the anesthetic will feel fat, but not look fat, and the numbness wears off in one to eight hours after surgery depending on what type of anesthetic Dr. Noraian used and the speed of your metabolism.

 For shorter procedures, you may also request nitrous oxide sedation, sometimes referred to as “gas,” in addition to your local anesthetic.
-Nitrous oxide may only be used for patients who are not pregnant, so if there is a chance that you are pregnant, please let Dr. Noraian know.
+Surgeons cannot use nitrous oxide with women who are pregnant, so if there is a chance that you are pregnant, please let Dr. Noraian know.
 Nitrous oxide provides the benefit of reducing your perception of time and is easily reversed so that you will be able to drive home after the procedure.

 For longer procedures, you may also request conscious sedation, also known as I.V. sedation, in addition to your local anesthetic.
 There are several requirements for this procedure including: